ChengyuanPang/WMT-in-the-Indonesian-Seas/README.md

 ### `Mixing.mat`:

 The file provide the vertical diffusivity in the model.
 The variabiles `profile_10km` and `profile_4km` and `profile_2km` are the vertical profiles of regionally averaged diffusivity in the 10 km, 4 km and 2 km tidal model. `profile_2km_nt` is the profile of 2 km no-tide model.
 These variabiles are used to produce figure 4a.
-The variables `map_100` and `map_1000_t` shows the map of the vertically averaged mixing within the mixed layer and below the mixed layer in the tidal model (used to produce figure 4b and figure 4c). `map_1000_nt` shows the map of the vertically averaged mixing below the mixed layer in the tidal model (used to produce figure 4d).
+The variables `map_100` and `map_1000_t` shows the map of the vertically averaged mixing within the mixed layer and below the mixed layer in the tidal model (used to produce figure 4b and figure 4c). `map_1000_nt` shows the map of the vertically averaged mixing below the mixed layer in the tidal model (used to produce figure 4d). `RC` is the vertical coordinate.

 ### `WMT.mat`: